Therealblackgold/L3T15-Capstone-Project/ReadMe.md

 Clone or download this repository.

-To install the server side of the project cd into the project directory gtechApp and run npm install.
+To install the server side of the project cd into the project directory gtechApp and run npm install and npm start to run the server it will start on port [http://localhost:3001] or [http://localhost:8080].

-To install the client side of the project cd into the client folder and run npm install.
+To install the client side of the project cd into the client directory and run npm install the npm start to run the project the app will open on port [http://localhost:3000].

+### important to note my security setup for the API server will only allow client side applications running on [http://localhost:3000] OR [http://localhost:3001] access to the API server or any application like postman or insomnia see config/allowedOrigins.js inside the server directory.

 ### step 1